Carolyn Terteling-Payne

-Carolyn Terteling-Payne (born December 20, 1937) is an American politician who served as interim mayor of Boise, Idaho, from 2003 to 2004.
+Carolyn Terteling-Payne (born December 20, 1937) is an American politician who was the interim mayor of Boise, Idaho, from 2003 to 2004.

 Early life and education

 Terteling-Payne graduated from Boise High School.
-In 1959, Terteling-Payne earned a Bachelor of Arts degree in English with minors in psychology and French from University of Idaho.
+In 1959, she earned a Bachelor of Arts degree in English with minors in psychology and French from the University of Idaho.
 Terteling-Payne became the Freshman Class Officer at University of Idaho.
-Terteling-Payne served in student government and was a member of the university's Executive Board.
-Terteling-Payne was a member of Phi Beta Kappa, an honor society.
-Terteling-Payne was a member and President of Gamma Phi Beta sorority.
+She was in student government and a member of the university's executive board.
+Terteling-Payne was a member of Phi Beta Kappa, an honor society, and a member and president of Gamma Phi Beta sorority.

-Career

-In 1993, Terteling-Payne's political career started when she was appointed to the Boise City Council in Idaho.
-In 1995 and 1999, she won election and continued serving in the city council.

 Mayor of Boise

 In 2003, incumbent Boise mayor H. Brent Coles resigned after being charged with the misuse of public funds.
-In February 2003, Terteling-Payne was appointed as interim mayor of Boise, Idaho to serve the remaining term.
-She was the first woman mayor of Boise, Idaho.
-While Terteling-Payne was mayor, she fired city attorney Susan Mimura and city spokeswoman Suzanne Burton.
+In February 2003, Terteling-Payne was appointed as interim mayor of Boise to serve the remaining term.
+She was the first woman mayor of Boise.
+While Mayor, she fired the city attorney and the city spokeswoman.
 In August 2003, the Office of Internal Audit was created.
 She was not a candidate for election to a full term in 2003.

 Later career

-From 2004 to December 2006, Terteling-Payne served as Idaho director of human resources under then-Governor Jim Risch.
+From 2004 to December 2006, Terteling-Payne was Idaho director of human resources under then-Governor Jim Risch.
 Terteling-Payne also served on the board of directors of the St. Luke's Boise Medical Center from 1976 to 2014.

 Personal life

 Terteling-Payne's husband was Joseph L. Terteling.
-In August 1991, after 32 years of marriage, Terteling-Payne divorced Terteling.
-In May 1995, Terteling-Payne married Frank A. Payne.
+In August 1991, after 32 years of marriage, she divorced him.
+In May 1995, she married Frank A. Payne.